KPCC (FM): Southern California Public Radio

-LAist

 In February 2018, SCPR, along with the operators of public radio stations WNYC in New York City and WAMU in Washington, D.C., acquired much of the assets of the blog Gothamist and its sister sites LAist and DCist, using donations from two anonymous donors, and with plans to merge LAist into SCPR's existing studio operations.

 On January 31, 2023, SCPR announced that the radio stations would move away from using "KPCC" as a brand, and adopt the "LAist" name across all its platforms, including the radio stations.
-The official call letters for the Pasadena radio station remain KPCC after the re-brand.
+The official call letters for the Pasadena radio station remained KPCC after the re-brand.

 Programming

 Broadcast programming originating at KPCC includes the L.A.-centric AirTalk and film-focused FilmWeek with Larry Mantle, The Loh Down on Science with Sandra Tsing Loh, and pop culture trivia show Go Fact Yourself with J. Keith van Straaten and Helen Hong.
 The stations also carry multiple public radio shows from National Public Radio (NPR), the Public Radio Exchange (PRX), and LAist/SCPR's sister organization American Public Media (APM).
 In 2025, LAist began a news partnership with commercial television stations KCBS-TV and KCAL-TV.
-This allowed for resources to be shared between the two stations.
-This proved useful during the southern California wildfires that year, as the station simulcast KCBS-TV's audio of their wall-to-wall coverage.